How To Sleep With A Headache

 A headache is defined as pain in the head or face, which may also involve pain in the upper neck.
 The skin, bone, and structures in the eyes, ears, nose, and mouth are all pain-sensitive structures in the head and face.
 Furthermore, the major blood vessels of the brain are extremely sensitive, and they are the main organs that cause pain in vascular headaches like migraines.

 The teeth and the hinge of the jaw can also cause a headache.
-The brain, on the other hand, is not sensitive to pain and is not a source of headaches.
+However, the brain is not sensitive to pain and is not a source of headaches.

 The main causes of headache include: